-Throughout the year ended 31 July 2023, the College's Performance and Remuneration Committee comprised four members of the Corporation.
+Throughout the year ended 31 July 2024, the College's Senior Staff Employment and Remuneration Committee comprised two members of the Corporation and one Co-opted member.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal (the Accounting Officer) and other senior post holders.

 The Corporation adopted the AoC The Colleges' Senior Post Holder Remuneration Code on 19 March 2019.
-Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2024 are set out in note 7 to the financial statements.